symfony/symfony-docs/form/form_themes.rst

 Symfony Built-In Form Themes
 ----------------------------

-Symfony comes with several **built-in form themes** that makes your forms look great when using some of the most popular CSS frameworks.
+Symfony comes with several **built-in form themes** that make your forms look great when using some of the most popular CSS frameworks.
 Each theme is defined in a single Twig template: